catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

   The openstack commands that are used in this tutorial should be the same regardless of the datastore that you choose.
-The only differences will be the datastore type, datastore version version and the maximum length of the initial username assigned during database instance creation.
+The only differences will be the datastore type, datastore version and the maximum length of the initial username assigned during database instance creation.

   Maximum initial username length by datastore type:

   * MySQL: 16 characters
-  * Postgres: 63 characters.
+  * PostgreSQL: 63 characters.

 For this example we are going to use MySQL.